shreyadatar/AMIA19_W22_large_scale_nlp/README.md

 - Sijia Liu, Hongfang Liu (Mayo Clinic)
 - Xiaoqian Jiang (UTHealth)

+## References

+* This project was based on [Clinical-Acronym-disambiguation](https://github.com/prathamesh1993/Clinical-Acronym-disambiguation)

 ## Acknowledgements

 Funding for this work was provided by: